dotse/tls-fed-auth/tls-fed-auth.md

 -   Vetting federation members to ensure they meet the required standards and policies.
 -   Maintaining and securing the federation metadata, which includes public key pins [@!RFC7469], issuer certificates, and other essential information.

+Additionally, the federation operator SHOULD develop their own threat models to proactively identify potential risks and threats.
+This process involves examining the operating environment, evaluating both internal and external threats, and understanding how vulnerabilities can be exploited.
+The goal of the threat model is to enable the federation operator to establish mitigation strategies that address the identified risks.

-Therefore, federation members must place full trust in the federation operator's integrity.
-The security and reliability of the entire federation depend on the integrity and competence of this central authority.
+The security and stability of the federation rely on the integrity and competence of the federation operator.
+Members must have complete trust in this central authority to ensure the federation’s reliability and security.

 ## Federation Members' Responsibilities